Asxer/pinia-persistedstate-reproduce/README.md

 Also, you can refresh page and while there is no refresh token on the server side everything works wine
 4. Wait a minute without any action
 5. Refresh page
-6. Now you see that we can not fetch entities anymore because on the client side there is an old token but we already refreshed it on the server side.
+6. Now you see that we can not fetch entities anymore because the client side has an old token, but we already refreshed it on the server side.